 Yet other students seek the GPA boost of the weighted academic grades automatically awarded for an AP class, in order to strengthen the competitiveness of their college applications.
 Now, with many high schools having implemented Pass/No Pass-style grades for Spring 2020, including AP courses, essentially denying the weighting of the AP course grade and diluting their academic performance, many students are banking on the AP score itself to differentiate their academic acumen from their peers.

-To learn more how Jill and other experts at Creative Marbles Consultancy, a full service educational advisory, help families resolve complex college admissions and educational concerns, see us at creativemarbles.com
+To learn more about how Jill and other experts at Creative Marbles Consultancy, a full-service educational advisory, help families resolve complex college admissions and educational concerns, see us at creativemarbles.com